Skip to main content

 RepositoriesSource code for root cause analysis, deployment configs, infrastructure-as-codeConnect GitHub or Azure DevOps repos

 Each entry shows its name, indexing status (Indexed, Pending, or Not indexed), type, and last modified date.
+Hover over the ✓ Indexed status to see a Created at tooltip showing exactly when that source was indexed.

 Upload documents